10494 Lake Shore Boulevard

 Meade & Hamilton designed six additional Bratenahl residences: the Corning home at 281 Corning, the Bulkley home at 282 Corning, the Haysmar Complex at 10221 Lake Shore, the Sheffield home at 13003 Lake Shore, the Coe home at 13303 Lake Shore, and the Johnson home at 13405 Lake Shore.

-The Strong home had five bedrooms with seven full bathrooms and two half bathrooms.
+The Strong home had five bedrooms with five full bathrooms and two half bathrooms.
 Charles’s older sister, Sophia Elizabeth Strong Taylor, would later build Lakehurst at 193 Bratenahl Road.

 Bratenahl Development acquired the home from Rachel Strong De Boisgelin and Keziah Strong Hoyt on November 10, 1960.